 Sterne was a radical, but so was Sancho in his way.
 He was the first Black British bourgeois.
 He ran a business selling groceries to London’s finer set.
-As a male householder of financial independence he eligible to vote in a general election, becoming the first black Briton, so far as is known, to do so.
-He composed music, wrote plays and was valued by cognoscenti for his understanding of the arts.
+As a male householder of financial independence he was eligible to vote in a general election, becoming the first black Briton, so far as is known, to do so.
+He composed music, wrote plays, and was valued by cognoscenti for his understanding of the arts.
 He was painted by Thomas Gainsborough, looking the very picture of a man of substance.
 He was a hearty British patriot.
 He exuded the gentle manners that the age cherished, and had a wide circle of friends, both white and black.
-Above all he wrote letters, a substantial number of which survive, and reveal him to be someone apparently on comfortable terms with middle-class white society, sharing concerns and confidences about commerce, relationships, the arts, religion and family.
+Above all he wrote letters, a substantial number of which survive, which reveal him to be someone apparently on comfortable terms with middle-class white society, sharing concerns and confidences about commerce, relationships, the arts, religion and family.

 Of course Sancho would have encountered prejudice both oblique and direct every day of his life in Britain, but his writings give only occasional indication of it.
 In one letter he writes of a family trip: “we went by water – had a couch home – were gazed at etc. etc. but not much abused”.
 However, he was not so assimilated that he did not speak out with passion about the iniquities of slavery, of which the letter to Sterne is but one example, and could employ sharp satire to analyse the roots of racism.
 He was an honest and clear-thinking man.

-It was through discovering Sancho, backs in the early 1980s, that led me to find what I could about other black Britons and black writers of the eighteenth century.
-None of my English Literature reference books mentioned such names, and it was not easy to find much information on them (we are much better off now after much excellent research into the history of black Britons in recent years).
+It was through discovering Sancho, back in the early 1980s, that led me to find what I could about other black Britons and black writers of the eighteenth century.
+None of my English Literature reference books mentioned such names, and it was not easy to find much information on them (we are so much better off now after excellent research into the history of black Britons in recent years).
 I discovered James Grooniosaw, subject of the first autobiography of an African in Britain (in 1772); Olaudah Equiano, sharply intelligent anti-slavery activist and author of an exceptional autobiography; the abolitionist Ottobah Cugoano; and the African-American poet Phyllis Wheatley, who lived for a time in London and whose poems were published there.
 Sancho admired her poetry and wrote acutely of the condescension with which she was treated (such was the amazement that some felt that a black woman should be able to write at all):

 Phyllis’s poems do credit to nature–and put art–merely as art–to the blush.–It reflects nothing either to the glory or generosity of her master–if she is still his slave–except he glories in the low vanity of having in his wanton power a mind animated by Heaven–a genius superior to himself–the list of splendid–titled–learned names, in confirmation of her being the real authoress.–alas! shews how very poor the acquisition of wealth and knowledge are–without generosity–feeling–and humanity.–These good great folks–all know–and perhaps admired–nay, praised Genius in bondage–and then, like the Priests and the Levites in sacred writ, passed by–not one good Samaritan amongst them.